HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

     - **actions** - tool providing the [user actions initialisation list](#33-user-actions)

-      `SimG4FastSimActions` includes in particular `sim::InitializeModelsRunAction` essential for the fast sim models registration to the geometry.
+      `SimG4FastSimActions` includes in particular `sim::InitializeModelsRunAction` essential to create the fast sim models.
-      Also a simple smearing tool `SimG4ParticleSmearSimple` is created (**smearing** defined in a property **fullphysics**).
+      Also a simple smearing tool `SimG4ParticleSmearSimple` is created with the configuration of the model for the tracker parametrisation (property **smearing**).

     ~~~{.py}
-    from Configurables import SimG4FastSimActions, SimG4ParticleSmearSimple
+    from Configurables import SimG4FastSimActions, SimG4ParticleSmearFormula
-    smeartool = SimG4ParticleSmearSimple("Smear", sigma = 0.02)
+    smeartool = SimG4ParticleSmearFormula("Smear", detectorNames=["TrackerEnvelopeBarrel"], resolutionMomentum = "0.013")
     actionstool = SimG4FastSimActions("Actions", smearing=smeartool)
     ~~~